jpnt/jpte/README.md

-# Just a plain Terminal Emulator
+# jpte

-jpte is a minimal terminal emulator written in C99.
+jpte is a fast and minimal terminal emulator written in C99.

 ## Dependencies